joel-wright/sizefs/README.md

 SizeFS
 ======

-A mock Filesystem that exists in memory only.
-Returns files of a size as specified by the filename
+A mock Filesystem that exists in memory only and allows for the creation of files of a size specified by the filename.
+The files contents can be specified by a set of regular expressions.

 For example, reading a file named 128M+1B will return a file of 128 Megabytes plus 1 byte, reading a file named 128M-1B will return a file of 128 Megabytes